 My 3rd great-grandparents.

-William died in the Workhouse in Great Yarmouth on 27 January 1854, the death certificate giving the cause as cerebral disease.
+William died young in the workhouse in Great Yarmouth on 27 January 1854, the death certificate giving the cause as cerebral disease.
 Had he moved home for work or because he was ill?
-Was he in the Workhouse in its capacity as a hospital or a home for the poor?
+It’s likely that he was in the workhouse in its capacity as a hospital rather than as a home for the poor.
 William, described as a fisherman, was buried in the town on 31 January.

-She wasn’t living with Robert at the time of the 1891 census – he was a boarder at a house in Stanley Road, Fulham, London, while she was at home with lodgers in Ordnance Road, Great Yarmouth.
+She wasn’t living with Robert at the time of the 1891 census – he was a boarder at a house in Stanley Road, Fulham, Middlesex, while she was at home in Ordnance Road, Great Yarmouth, with another family as lodgers.
 Robert died in 1892, the event registered in Fulham.
 But why he’d been living so far from his wife is a mystery.
+Perhaps they had separated.
 In 1901, widow Elizabeth was living alone in Ordnance Road on her own income.
 She was staying with her son-in-law Benjamin at 115 Lichfield Road, Great Yarmouth, at the 1911 census and his grandson Leslie remembered her in her later years sitting in the front room watching cattle being driven down the street on the way to the nearby market.
-She died a few months later, the death registered in West Ham, London, where her daughter Mary Anne was living.
+She died a few months later on 19 September at Central Park Road, East Ham, Essex (Yarmouth Mercury 23 September 1911).
+It was an area where her daughter Mary Anne was living.

 William Green and Elizabeth had at least three children: